This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-Knowing how to tell if your rabbit is pregnant is not easy.
+Knowing how to tell if a rabbit is pregnant is not easy.
 Especially if you are a new rabbit raiser.

 It takes time and practice.
-There are not a ton of options for seeing if she is pregnant.
+There are not a ton of options for seeing if a female rabbit is pregnant.
 You need to wait at least a week (more likely two weeks) to be able to tell and confidently say “yes, she is pregnant” or no she’s not.

-And with a gestation of about 31 days if you are not comfortable with trying to do any of these methods it’s not going to be long before you’ll know for sure because your mother rabbit will have had her baby bunnies before long anyway.
+And with a gestation period of about 31 days if you are not comfortable with trying to do any of these methods it’s not going to be long before you’ll know for sure because your mother rabbit will have had her baby bunnies before long anyway.

-How To Tell If Your Rabbit Is Pregnant Through Palpation
+How To Tell If A Rabbit Is Pregnant Through Palpation

 The most common among rabbit breeders is palpation.
 However, you have to wait about two weeks before you’re able to feel the babies and even then it can be questionable if it’s a baby or a clump of poo that you’re feeling.

-I do think it is easier on a smaller breed but honestly, I think learning to “read” your do is easier.
+I do think it is easier on a smaller breed but honestly, I think learning to “read” your rabbit is easier.

 My favorite way is just to watch the doe’s behavior and her belly.
-There are the obvious things like a doe will start eating more and, especially French lops, will become lazy and start laying around more.
+There are the obvious signs of pregnancy like a doe will start eating more and, especially French lops, will become lazy and start laying around more.

-You will start to see hints of pregnancy around 2 weeks but by 3 weeks you will have no problem knowing if she is pregnant.
+You will start to see her belly grow around 2 weeks but by 3 weeks you will have no problem knowing if she is pregnant.